 CC is committed to the equitable treatment of all human beings regardless of a protected characteristic, namely their age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

-CC is firmly opposed to any form of discrimination which can be shown to be either directly or indirectly related to a person’s identity, values or beliefs, and positively encourages the fair treatment of all individuals,.
+CC is firmly opposed to any form of discrimination which can be shown to be either directly or indirectly related to a person’s identity, values or beliefs, and positively encourages the fair treatment of all individuals.
 CC will not tolerate, and will investigate any report of the following:

 Direct discrimination.
 This means treating one person worse than another person because of a protected characteristic.